cgabriel5/httpjs/README.md

     - Possible values: `true`, `false`
 - **Returns** instance.

-**Note**: Setting flag to true will try to parse the returned data and set the result to the `XHR` object under the a synthetic (custom) property named `responseJSON`.
-The property defaults to a value of `null`.
+**Note**: Setting flag to true will try to parse the returned data with `JSON.parse` and add the result to the `XHR` object under the custom property `responseJSON`.
+This property defaults to a value of `null`.

 ```js
 req.parseJSON(true);